Her Majesty's Theatre, Melbourne

-Her Majesty's Theatre is a 1,700 seat theatre in Melbourne's East End Theatre District, Australia.
+Her Majesty's Theatre is a 1,700-seat theatre in Melbourne's East End Theatre District, Australia.
 Built in 1886, it is located at 219 Exhibition Street, Melbourne.
 It is classified by the National Trust of Australia and is listed on the Victorian Heritage Register.

 Purchased in 2000 by Mike Walsh, the theatre was restored and refitted to accommodate larger productions.

 History

-The first recorded use of the area near the corner of Stephen (now known as Exhibition) Street and Little Bourke Street as a venue for entertainment was in 1880, when tiered seating was constructed and an openair venue for circuses and equestrian shows established.
+The first recorded use of the area near the corner of Stephen (now known as Exhibition) Street and Little Bourke Street as a venue for entertainment was in 1880 when tiered seating was constructed and an open-air venue for circuses and equestrian shows established.

-The Hippodrome lasted four years before the French born entrepreneur, Jules François de Sales Joubert, secured a 30-year lease on the site and commissioned architect Nahum Barnet to design a theatre, business and accommodation complex.
+The Hippodrome lasted four years before the French-born entrepreneur, Jules François de Sales Joubert, secured a 30-year lease on the site and commissioned architect Nahum Barnet to design a theatre, business, and accommodation complex.

 In 1886, work on Joubert's project was completed.
 On 1 October, the Alexandra Theatre opened.
 Named after the then Princess of Wales, wife of the future King Edward VII, the theatre was the largest in the Southern Hemisphere, boasting a capacity of 2,800.
 The very first show staged was the comedy, Bad Lads.
 Also in the first year, the Australian classic, For the Term of His Natural Life, was performed, as was Saturday afternoon wrestling and a season of Italian opera.

 The early days of the "Alec" (as it became known) were problematic.
-Joubert had spent almost twice his original budget on construction and had been unable to obtain the required operating licences for the hotel, bars and cafes of the complex.
+Joubert had spent almost twice his original budget on construction and was unable to obtain the required operating licences for the hotel, bars and cafes of the complex.
 By November 1887, he was insolvent.

 Early in 1888, the renowned actor and playwright, Alfred Dampier, leased the theatre and introduced a successful programming and pricing formula.
 The "Alec" prospered.